SECU Offers College-Bound Students FAFSA Help Throughout November

-Financial Aid Information Night Students and parents are encouraged to schedule an appointment with Ms. Mary Ann Nowood, Financial Aid Advisor for Panther Creek High School.
-Ms. Norwood is available on Monday from 8:30 a.m.-1:30 p.m.until mid-April.
-Please call (919) 463-8657 to schedule an appointment.
-This presentation was made November 16, 2015.
+Financial Aid Students and parents are encouraged to schedule an appointment with Ms. Mary Ann Norwood, Financial Aid Advisor for Panther Creek High School.
+Ms. Norwood is available on Wednesdays from 8:30 a.m.-1:30 p.m.until mid-April.
+Please call (919) 463-8656 to schedule an appointment.

 Tips for Completing the FAFSA Video A brief video (4:06 minutes) produced by the Department of Education is now available online (http://www.youtube.com/watch?v=1NQ2UakBwL8) offering tips for completing the Free Application for Federal Student Aid—the FAFSA.
 Each year, about 15 million students apply for grants, work-study, and loans for college using the FAFSA.
 By completing it, students apply to the U.S. Department of Education, the largest source of student aid in America.
 In many cases, the FAFSA is the only application needed for students to obtain aid from their state or college, too.
 Recent changes make it quicker and easier than ever to fill out the FAFSA.
 This video offers tips to help students get started.